mdavindarinaldy/fgo24-react-medium/README.md

-# Basic React Project Form
+# Basic React Project Medium

 This project is for training only.
 Through this project, we learn to useNavigate and useParams on React-Router-DOM to switching pages.